Equity release and inheritance tax

 Where assets are held jointly, it is becoming increasingly common for the relationship between those owners to be other than husband and wife (registered civil partners).
 Additionally, the use of equity release is a common method of obtaining access to capital from an otherwise illiquid asset.
 In these circumstances, care needs to be taken when valuing those assets as part of providing advice on inheritance tax planning.

-The information contained in this article has not been approved for use with customers and is based on Aviva’s interpretation of current law and legislation, and our understanding of HM Revenue & Customs (HMRC) practice as at 6 April 2018.
+The information contained in this article has not been approved for use with customers and is based on Aviva’s interpretation of current law and legislation as at 6 April 2020.
 It is provided for general information purposes only and should not be relied upon in place of legal or other professional advice.
 Both the law and HMRC practice will change from time to time and our interpretation may be subject to challenge by HMRC or other regulatory body.
 Aviva cannot act as legal adviser for you or your clients.
 You should always seek appropriate legal or other professional advice (Ref 11.1)